caominhduy/DeepRuby/README.md

   |   |   |   | g | g | g |   |   |   |   |   |   |
   |   |   |   | g | g | g |   |   |   |   |   |   |

-_GitHub Markdown forces the first row to be header, so please ignore the boldness of the top 3 blues_
+_GitHub Markdown forces the first row to be header, so please ignore the boldness of the top line_

 * `turn` takes 2 arguments: one available rotation and current rubik cube multidimensional array.
 It returns the new state after rotation.
   - This is the most tedious part in this repo.